Non-Technical Leaders: Stop Assuming You Understand Developer Culture

 Platform engineers provide tools and frameworks for developers, empowering them to be more productive and satisfied.
 Too often, developers are expected to converse in different languages (literally and figuratively).
 Outdated or inappropriate tools that demand context-switching daily, even hourly, add another burden.

 Typically, non-technical leaders don't understand the difficulties arising from developers' specialized and complex tools.
 That's where platform engineering comes into play.
 Think of platform engineers as product leaders for their company's internal operations.
 One organization's favored technology may frustrate developers at another organization, which is why one-size-fits-all advice about development is almost always misguided.
-And leaders are catching on: Gartner predicts that 80% of organizations will have an established platform engineering team by 2026.
+And leaders are catching on: Gartner predicts that 80% of organizations will have an established platform engineering team by 2026(link is external).

 Being a developer means more than sitting at the computer all day writing and deploying code.
 It's about making progress and making genuine connections.
 To break the cycle of high turnover rates and cultivate a more positive culture, non-technical leaders must listen to their developers and implement real change — either through a platform engineering team or a dedicated, organization-wide effort to improve developer culture.